jaspernbrouwer/git-flow-hooks/README.md

 Alternatively you may use `patch`, `minor` and `major` as version.
 A bump of that level will take place.

+You can avoid writing into the version-file by specifying in your config file:

+    VERSION_WRITE=false

-If the commands are run with version, that version will be used (no bumping).
+If the commands are run with version, that version will be used (no bumping):

+    git flow release start 1.1.0
+    git flow hostfix start 1.1.2

 Bump messages
 -------------